What does our Writing Center do?

 Writing Center workshops about a variety of topics including grammar, structure, and style, are held throughout the semester.

 We also have a computer lab with 11 computers running Windows 2010 for student use.
 Our lab is during regular writing center hours.
 It is equipped with the latest versions of major word processor and internet software, as well as a B&W printer.
 Come in to work on your drafts, do research, ask a Quick Question, or work with a consultant!

 Who works at the UNLV Writing Center?

 Most of our consultants are graduate students pursuing an M.A., M.F.A, or Ph.D. in English or Creative Writing or part-time instructors.
 All of the graduate students in English either instruct or have instructed courses in English Composition and/or English as a Second Language.
 We often have graduate students from other disciplines as well.
-We also typically have one or more undergraduate who are excellent writers and receive intensive training to work in the Writing Center.
+We also typically have one or more undergraduates who are excellent writers and receive intensive training to work in the Writing Center.

 How do I get help?

 Make an appointment by calling us at 702-895-3908 or coming to the Writing Center in CDC-301.
 You may also use our Online Writing Lab form.
 If you call and no one answers the phone, please leave a message with a local (702) number or your RebelMail address, and we will return calls as soon as we are able.
 You may also walk in at any time to see if there is an opening, but we cannot guarantee you’ll meet with a consultant unless you schedule an appointment in advance.
 It’s a good idea to call for an appointment a week before you need it because we fill up fast.